preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/apps/index.rst

 .. image:: publishing-apps-app-features-community-611.png

+Note that available features are the same for all different types of apps.
+That's why "Project site" is available here, although it's most likely not applicable in a communities site.

 Pending Approval
 *****************
 If Approval for creation is activated for the template, an administrator uses this list to work with approval or rejection.